In my previous article I discussed the seasonal nature of Kodava cuisine. Kodavas also have certain dishes that are connected to particular festivals.

-Kielpolud is one of the most diminished of Kodava festivals as the importance of the hunt has been curbed by wildlife laws and a changed way of life.
-Offerings of pork curry, kadambuttu, payasam and other cooked food, sometimes accompanied by a glass of liquor, are made as a sign of respect to their ancestors.
+Kielpolud is one of the most diminished Kodava festivals as the importance of hunt has been curbed by wildlife laws.
+Offerings of pork curry, kadamputtu, payasam and a glass of liquor is also offered as a respect to their ancestors.

-By mid October the sky and water are translucent.
-Goddess Kaveri comes up to the surface, the Kodavas consider themselves as the children of the river goddess.
-On the Kaveri Sankramana day, curries of tender young vegetables grown in the fields are cooked and along with dosas are offered to the goddess and their ancestors.
-This is one festival that is widely celebrated with vegetarian food.
+By mid October, Goddess Kaveri comes up to the surface of the pond and Kodavas considered themselves as the children of river goddess.
+On the Kaveri Sankramana day, curries of tender vegetables are cooked with dosas and offered to the goddess and their ancestors.
+Albeit this festival is widely celebrated with vegetarian food.

 Puttari means ‘new rice’, and is a rice harvest festival that usually comes in late November or early December.
-Puttari (a.k.a. huthri) is celebrated usually in the Ainemane (the ancestral home).
-On the night of the harvest celebration, certain dishes including pork curry, a dish referred to as puthari curry, curry of tiny fish found in the paddy fields, dried and curried.
-The Ainemane is decorated with mango and banana leaves and flowers, and proteins served include pork, mutton and chicken.
-Other foods which may be served include sweet dishes like akki payasa and thambuttu (a banana mash, which is a favourite), regular fare like otti (rice roti), paaputtu (steamed rice breads), kadambuttu (steamed rice powder balls), and nooputtu (freshly made rice noodles) are some of the dishes prepared during the celebration of harvest festival.
+Puttari (a.k.a. huthri) is celebrated usually in the ainemane (the ancestral home).
+The aine mane is decorated with mango or banana leaves and the first harvest of dry paddy.
+On the night of the harvest celebration, traditional delicacies are prepared which may include pork curry.
+Other foods which may be served include sweet dishes like akki payasa and thambuttu (a banana mash, mixed with roasted rice and fenugreek flour, jaggery, coconut), rice based dishes like otti (rice roti), paaputtu (steamed rice breads), kadambuttu (steamed rice powder balls) and nooputtu (freshly made rice noodles) are made for the festive feast.